tcarland/mysql-ansible/README.md

 mysql client libraries and the MySQL JDBC Connector.
 The wrapper script `mysql-client-install.sh` runs the install yaml with the supported `client` tag to limit the playbook run to client only install.

+Note that the client role installs a specific version of the MySQL Java Connector manually.
+First, not all versions of the mysql connector are equal and there are absolutely compatibility issues with different versions.
+The version chosen (currently 5.1.46) has been tested with a large number of environments and works well with both older MySQL 5.5 and the currently deploying MySQL 5.7.
+The latter is the preferred version of MySQL most compatible with the larger application ecosystem and is still the best version for many projects (including Apache Hive).

+The connector is installed manually, primarily to avoid pulling in RPM dependencies that may not be desired by this playbook.
+Namely, or most importantly, we do NOT wish to install Java from within this playbook based simply by the connector rpm dependency.